lperry25/yodelr/README.md

 ### Designs

 Four wireframes were sketched detailing the screens that would be created for Yodelr.
 There where two mobile and two desktop screens sketched.
+All wireframes

-The (desktop screens)[https://yodelr-lperry25.vercel.app/img/wireframes/desktop-wireframes.png] show the User login screen and the user's feed.
+The [desktop screens](https://yodelr.vercel.app/wireframes/desktop-wireframes.png) show the User login screen and the user's feed.

-The (mobile screens)[https://yodelr-lperry25.vercel.app/img/wireframes/mobile-wireframes.png] show the Trending topics screen and an example of a single topic feed.
+The [mobile screens](https://yodelr.vercel.app/wireframes/mobile-wireframes.png) show the Trending topics screen and an example of a single topic feed.

 ### Front-End